-Adverts must not make discriminatory statements in relation to people with disabilities and not use language that could imply that applicants with a disability are unwelcome.
+Adverts must not make discriminatory statements in relation to disabled people and not use language that could imply that disabled applicants are unwelcome.
 It is best to avoid unnecessary wording regarding mobility or character such as: strong, agile, prepared to work long hours.

-Employers should consider advertising in publications and websites aimed at people with disabilities or notifying local disability organisations of vacancies.
+Employers should consider advertising in publications and websites aimed at disabled people or notifying local disability organisations of vacancies.
 SUSE members can assist with this.
 You also take steps to ensure that adverts posted online are accessible, for example by carrying out some user testing.

 The application form should encourage applicants to declare a disability and explain the employer’s commitment to a positive approach towards equality of opportunity in employment.

 - Ask whether the applicant believes that they will need the employer to make a reasonable adjustment in the selection process, or in the job itself, and what this adjustment might be.

 - Ensure that the form is easy to follow and read, avoids very small print and has adequate space for replies – this will help all applicants, not just those with disabilities.